Full HCR-20v3 Certified 2-day Training

 Standard rate: £480 excluding VAT thereafter (£576 including VAT).

-This cost includes a HCR-20v3 manual and all training materials.
-Lunch and refreshments will be provided both days.
-Overnight accommodation is not included.
+This cost includes one HCR-20v3 manual and all training materials.

 How to book